First Aid

 |

-Face to faceThe face to face sessions contain all the training content in a theoretical and practical way.
-As well as the required safe approach and CPR practical, we are also able to have a go at other elements such as recovery position, applying dressings, slings and abdominal thrusts.
+Training in Gloucestershire takes place face to face.
+The sessions contain all the training content in a theoretical and practical way.
+As well as the required safe approach and CPR practical, we are also able to have a go at other elements such as recovery position, applying dressings, tourniquets and abdominal thrusts.

 eLearning

-The e-learning must be completed in order to be recognised as a first aider in Girlguiding.
-This includes being completed by those who are using an external first aid course for Guiding.
+The eLearning must be completed in order to be recognised as a first aider in Girlguiding.
+This includes being completed by those who are using an external first aid course for guiding.
 The eLearning takes approximately 10-15 minutes to complete.

 The eLearning can be found via the Girlguiding learning platform.
 Follow the link and log into the platform.
 If you have not logged in before, follow our simple guide to gain access.
-Once in, click on the 'Course Catalogue' image and then use the search box to find |
+Once in, click on the 'Course Catalogue' image and then use the search box to find the 1st Response eLearning. |

-Booking a 1st Response Course
+Booking a 1st response course

 |